This post contains affiliate links. As an Amazon associate, I may earn a commission from any qualifying links (at no additional cost to you).

 If you and your little scalawags are ready to find some booty of your own, here are 7 ideas to help you set up an exciting treasure hunt!

 1. Draw A Map

-The first thing you’ll need is a map!
-I drew a basic overhead layout of our house plus the front and back yard.
+The first thing you’ll need for a treasure hunt is a map!
+There are two ways you can approach this.
+Option one is to create a realistic map that reflects your actual space and sketch a basic overhead layout of your yard.
 No artistic skills are required; just the ability to make it even slightly resemble the layout or your house and yard 😀

 Add in some fun names for commonplace things to spice up the treasure hunt!
 For example, our flower garden became the poison flower fields and the neighbor’s dogs were the barking beasts of doom.
 Our house itself was a sunken ship, the back deck was the cargo hold, and our front porch was the ship deck.

 The second option for your treasure hunt is to draw or purchase a more authentic looking pirate map that doesn’t really mirror your yard.
 It’s more of a fun prop that helps you imagine your yard is that place!
 We used some yellowed paper and drew pirate-y things like desert islands, palm trees, sea monsters, and an X to mark the spot.
 Then we tore the edges and used a lighter to burn them a bit.
 If your kids are anything like mine, they’ll love this part!

 If you choose the second option, your treasure hunt will be more of a general search rather than following an actual pre-planned path.
 My little guy and I have tried it both ways and can testify that both are equally fun!

 Another thing to figure out is how to present the map to your kids.
 I suppose you could just hand it to them, but I’m all about building the excitement…